ricniew/deploy-openldap-on-ocp/README.md

 ## 1. Overview

-This procedure deploys a OpenLdap application into OCP.
+This procedure deploys a OpenLdap and OpenLdapAdmin too application into OCP.

 The YAML files used are: